-The third category of reported crimes statistics is the number of arrests in the following crime categories:
+The third category of reported crime statistics is the number of arrests in the following crime categories:

-Domestic violence: the felony or misdemeanor crime of violence committed -

-By a current or former spouse or intimate partner of the victim

-By a person with who the victim shares a child in common,

-By a person who is cohabiting with or has cohabitated with the victim as a spouse or intimate partner,

-By a person similarly situated to a spouse of the victim under domestic or family violence laws of the jurisdiction in which the crime of violence occurred,

-By any other person against an adult or youth victim who is protected from that person's acts under domestic or family violence laws of the jurisdiction in which the crime of violence occurred.

-Dating violence: violence committed by a person who is or has been in a social relationship of a romantic or intimate nature with the victim.
+- Domestic violence: the felony or misdemeanor crime of violence committed: - By a current or former spouse or intimate partner of the victim. - By a person with who the victim shares a child in common. - By a person who is cohabiting with or has cohabitated with the victim as a spouse or intimate partner. - By a person similarly situated to a spouse of the victim under domestic or family violence laws of the jurisdiction in which the crime of violence occurred. - By any other person against an adult or youth victim who is protected from that person's acts under domestic or family violence laws of the jurisdiction in which the crime of violence occurred. - Dating Violence: violence committed by a person who is or has been in a social relationship of a romantic or intimate nature with the victim.
 The existence of such a relationship shall be determined based on the reporting party's statement and with consideration of length of the relationship, the type of relationship, and the frequency of interaction between the persons involved in the relationship.

-For the purposes of this definition-

-Dating violence includes, but is not limited to, sexual or physical abuse or the threat of such abuse.

-Dating violence does not include acts covered under the definition of domestic violence.
+For the purposes of this definition: - Dating violence includes, but is not limited to, sexual or physical abuse or the threat of such abuse. - Dating violence does not include acts covered under the definition of domestic violence.

-Stalking: engaging in the course of conduct directed at a specific person that would cause a reasonable person to-

-Fear for his or her safety or the safety of others, or

-Suffer substantial emotional distress
+The third category of reported crime statistics is the number of arrests in the following crime categories continued:

-For the purpose of this definition-

-Course of Conduct means two or more acts, including, but not limited to, acts in which the stalker directly, indirectly, or through third parties, by any action, method, device, or means, follows, monitors, observes, surveils, threatens, or communicates to or about a person, or interferes with the person's property.

-Reasonable Person means a reasonable person under similar circumstances and with similar identities to the victim.

-Substantial Emotional Distress means significant mental suffering or anguish that may, but does not necessarily require medical or other professional treatment or counseling.
+- Stalking: engaging in the course of conduct directed at a specific person that would cause a reasonable person to fear for his or her safety or the safety of others or suffer substantial emotional distress.
+For the purpose of this definition: - Course of Conduct means two or more acts, including, but not limited to, acts in which the stalker directly, indirectly, or through third parties, by any action, method, device, or means, follows, monitors, observes, surveils, threatens, or communicates to or about a person, or interferes with the person's property. - Reasonable Person means a reasonable person under similar circumstances and with similar identities to the victim. - Substantial Emotional Distress means significant mental suffering or anguish that may, but does not necessarily require medical or other professional treatment or counseling.